Monarchism: Liberty

 The International Monarchist League, founded in 1943, has always sought to promote monarchy on the grounds that it strengthens popular liberty, both in a democracy and in a dictatorship, because by definition the monarch is not beholden to politicians.

 British-American libertarian writer Matthew Feeney argues that European constitutional monarchies "have managed for the most part to avoid extreme politics"—specifically fascism, communism, and military dictatorship—"in part because monarchies provide a check on the wills of populist politicians" by representing entrenched customs and traditions.
-Feeny notes that European monarchies—such as the Danish, Belgian, Swedish, Dutch, Norwegian, and British—have ruled over countries that are among the most stable, prosperous, and free in the world.
+Feeney notes that European monarchies—such as the Danish, Belgian, Swedish, Dutch, Norwegian, and British—have ruled over countries that are among the most stable, prosperous, and free in the world.

 Socialist writer George Orwell argued a similar point, that constitutional monarchy is effective at preventing the development of fascism.

 "The function of the King in promoting stability and acting as a sort of keystone in a non-democratic society is, of course, obvious.
 But he also has, or can have, the function of acting as an escape-valve for dangerous emotions.
 A French journalist said to me once that the monarchy was one of the things that have saved Britain from Fascism...It is at any rate possible that while this division of function exists a Hitler or a Stalin cannot come to power.
 On the whole the European countries which have most successfully avoided Fascism have been constitutional monarchies...
 I have often advocated that a Labour government, i.e. one that meant business, would abolish titles while retaining the Royal Family.’

 Erik von Kuehnelt-Leddihn took a different approach, arguing that liberty and equality are contradictions.
 As such, he argued that attempts to establish greater social equality through the abolishment of monarchy, ultimately results in a greater loss of liberty for citizens.
 He believed that equality can only be accomplished through the suppression of liberty, as humans are naturally unequal and hierarchical.
 Kuehnelt-Leddihn also believed that people are on average freer under monarchies than they are under democratic republics, as the latter tends to more easily become tyrannical through ochlocracy.
 In Liberty or Equality, he writes:

 There is little doubt that the American Congress or the French Chambers have a power over their nations which would rouse the envy of a Louis XIV or a George III, were they alive today.
 Not only prohibition, but also the income tax declaration, selective service, obligatory schooling, the fingerprinting of blameless citizens, premarital blood tests—none of these totalitarian measures would even the royal absolutism of the seventeenth century have dared to introduce.

 Hans-Hermann Hoppe also argues that monarchy helps to preserve individual liberty more effectively than democracy.